lookbusy1344/Catcher/README.md

 ## Ending a chain

 Finally call `.Unwrap()`, `.Match()` or `.Switch()` to handle the result.
 These all fail-fast if something goes wrong.
+`.MatchDefault()` is also available, which returns a default value if Result cannot be unwrapped.

 ### Unwrap()